PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

  * **_is_operator** - indicates whether the method is a C++ operator or not.
  * **_object_name** - name of the object which is being processed, e.g. class name, method name etc.
  * **_iegen_extras_dir** - the path of the directory which contains some IEGEN configuration default files.
- * **_helper_module** - python helper module for the current target language which contains some helper functions.
+ * **_helper_module** - Python helper module for the current target language which contains some helper functions.
  * **get_android_ndk_sysroot** - internal helper function to dynamically construct android ndk sysroot path using android ndk installation path

 In **vars** section, as well as in API annotations and variable default values definitions, user can write jinja expressions, which will be evaluated using system variables and current context variables.
-Particularly, when compiling courses on macOS to generate android kotlin bindings, clang must be provided with **sysroot** and **target** options.
+Particularly, when compiling courses on macOS to generate android Kotlin bindings, clang must be provided with **sysroot** and **target** options.
 For this purpose we have **target_arch** parameter, which has `x86_64` default value and can be overwritten with command line arguments or within `vars` section.
 To use this feature user needs to set **clang_args** variable properly.
 We have it done in our project default config file: